 - Belgrade.
 Interesting, stimulating city and we’ve met a lot of friendly people on our trips to Belgrade.
 Some interesting sites including the huge fortress.
 We debated between Belgrade and Sofia and Belgrade just squeezed ahead…

 - Sofia.
 I actually think Sofia might be just a bit more impressive than Belgrade.
 A very attractive city and while it doesn’t have a fortress it has a couple of very impressive churches.
-Most people we’ve talked to don’t agree with our high opinion of Sofia but which really liked it.
+Most people we’ve talked to don’t agree with our high opinion of Sofia but we really liked it.

 - Sarajevo.
 Very different culturally than any other city on this list.
-As I say up top, you’ll think you’re in the Middle East somewhere.
+As I say up top, you’ll think you’re in Turkey or the Middle East somewhere.
 And after a few trips here I can tell you that Bosnians are about the most welcoming people you’ll meet anywhere.